Give Students A Chance To Improve Mental Health Across Campus!

 Social & Emotional Guidance Programs For Schools

-Our SEL Curriculum is infused with student voice and designed to teach teens how to develop valuable life skills that will enhance their self-development.
+Our Mentoring Curriculum is infused with student voice and designed to teach teens how to develop valuable life skills that will enhance their self-development.
 Focused on inspiring students to build resiliency and find growth in adversity, this innovative program will help schools extend their guidance efforts on campus.
 Working with a select group of “peer coaches” our mental health curriculum is built to strengthen students at both younger and older grade levels.
 Ideal for high school and middle school aged audiences, this curriculum is used by school counselors, after-school professionals, and campus administrators across the country.

 Build Student Leaders

 Ideally, when working in this program, older students (coaches) will be trained during an interactive workshop with a certified trainer.
 This session will teach students the importance of “coaching” younger students to a better understanding of themselves and the world around them.
-Coaches then go into classrooms to teach SEL curriculum modules to younger students.
+Coaches then go into classrooms to teach SEL lessons to younger students.
 Easily modified or expanded, this curriculum is ideal for 8th graders to work with 6th graders or for juniors to work with freshman.
 It is also perfectly designed to provide B- and C+ students a leadership opporuntity that will positively change their engagement on campus.

 All coaching sessions can be completed during in-class guidance sessions, advisory periods, special meetings, workshops, or through after-school/lunch time activities.
-Aligned with the ASCA School Counseling Model this SEL curriculum has been used in anti-bully efforts and heralded as a suicide prevention program that changes lives and strengthens school culture from the inside out.
+Aligned with the ASCA School Counseling Model this mentoring curriculum has been used in anti-bully efforts and heralded as a suicide prevention program that changes lives and strengthens school culture from the inside out.
 It has been proven to:

 - Excite Students to Help Others